corinis/confluence-to-github/README.md

 ## To export a space from confluence
 1. In confluence, navigate to Space Tools / Content Tools / Export and choose XML format
 2. Download the export zip and unzip
-3. Run generate.sh script
+3. Run "generate.sh path-to.zip" script
-4. Review generated content under out/wiki
+4. Review generated content under out/wiki in the same directory as the zip file
 5. Copy content from out/wiki to your cloned github wiki and add/push

 ## Example of export / import commands